-Abstract-This paper is concerned with an important special case of the optimal stochastic decentralized control (SODC) problem, where the objective is to design a static structurally constrained controller for a stable stochastic system.
+Abstract-This paper is concerned with an important special case of the stochastic optimal decentralized control (SODC) problem, where the objective is to design a static structurally constrained controller for a stable stochastic system.
 This problem is non-convex and hard to solve in general.
 We show that if either the measurement noise covariance or the input weighting matrix is not too small, the problem is locally convex.
 Under such circumstances, the design of a decentralized controller with a bounded norm subject to an arbitrary sparsity pattern is naturally a convex problem.
-In the case where the noise covariance or input weighting matrix is not sufficiently large, we modify the problem by a penalization term (acting as a price of non-convexity) to convexify the problem, leading to a near-global solution.
 We also study the problem of designing a sparse controller using a regularization technique, where the control structure is not pre-specified but penalized in the objective function.
 Under some genericity assumptions, we prove that this method is able to design a decentralized controller with any arbitrary sparsity level.
 Although this paper is focused on stable systems, the results can be generalized to unstable systems as long as an initial stabilizing controller with a desirable structure is known a priori.

-I. INTRODUCTION
+I. Introduction

 The area of optimal decentralized control (ODC) is of a high importance for real-world systems, where the objective is to control complex systems with many interacting subsystems.
 As opposed to the centralized control problem, the decentralized controller under design is required to be sparse and/or have a certain sparsity pattern.
 The structural constraints of the controller impose hard or soft penalties on the interactions (information exchange) between different subsystems in order to reduce the communication and computation complexity of the control system.
 In the case where the controller is distributed over a geographical area, the term distributed control is often used instead of decentralized control.
 It is well known that if no structural constraints are imposed on the control system, the resulting centralized controller can be efficiently found using Riccati equations.
 However, the ODC problem is intractable in the worst case since it amounts to an NP-hard problem [1], [2].
-Several methods have been developed to solve ODC for special control systems, such as spatially distributed systems [3]-[7], dynamically decoupled systems [8], [9], strongly connected systems [10], optimal static distributed systems [11], [12], decentralized systems over graphs [13], [14], and quadratically-invariant systems [15].
-Recently, we have studied the possibility of designing a near-optimal static decentralized controller via a transformation of the optimal centralized controller [16].
-Furthermore, the stability analysis of decentralized control systems has attracted much attention [17]-[20].
+Several methods have been developed to solve ODC for special control systems, such as spatially distributed systems [3]-[5], localizable systems [6], [7], strongly connected systems [8], optimal static distributed systems [9], decentralized systems over graphs [10], [11], and quadratically-invariant systems [12].
+Recently, we have studied the possibility of designing a near-optimal static decentralized controller via a transformation of the optimal centralized controller [13].
+Furthermore, the stability analysis of decentralized control systems has attracted much attention [14]-[16].